-He and Efim Bogoljubov had careers that followed similar paths.
-Both players were interned in Triberg Germany for the duration of World War I, and decided to stay there until 1924.
-That year, both players were sent invitations to participate in the third USSR Championship, and somehow Nikolai Vasilyevich Krylenko convinced them to play and stay in the USSR.
-Selezniev had his best results in Germany in the 1920's, and became recognized as a master to all.
+He and Bogoljubov had careers that followed similar paths.
+Both players were interned in Germany for the duration of World War I, and decided to stay there until 1924.
+That year, both players were sent invitations to participate in the third USSR Championship, and somehow Nikolai Krylenko convinced them to play and stay in the Soviet Union.